Herb Library

 Safety and precautions

-- If you have severe liver or kidney disease, consult a clinician before use.
+• If you take sedatives or medications that affect the central nervous system, consult a clinician before use.

 Shop your wellness essentials